 Our performance largely depends on the talents and efforts of highly skilled individuals.
 Our future success depends on our continuing ability to identify, hire, develop, motivate, and retain highly skilled personnel for all areas of our organization.
 Our industry is characterized by high demand and intense competition for talent.
-The pool of qualified candidates is limited, particularly in Silicon Valley and parts of Asia for VLSI and computer vision engineers, and certain of our competitors and potential competitors with greater resources have directly targeted our employees.
+The pool of qualified candidates is limited, particularly in Silicon Valley and parts of Asia for very-large-scale integration, or VLSI, and computer vision engineers, and certain of our competitors and potential competitors with greater resources have directly targeted our employees.
 In addition, our compensation arrangements, such as our equity award programs, may not always be successful in attracting new employees and retaining and motivating our existing employees.
-Our continued ability to compete effectively depends on our ability to attract new employees and to retain and motivate our existing employees.
+Our continued ability to compete effectively, and to grow our business, depends on our ability to attract new employees and to retain and motivate our existing employees.